 In 2003, conservative estimates showed that transportation-related food safety failures in the U.S. cost $2 billion per year, not including societal or public health impacts.
 Poor regulation of temperatures during transportation poses the most significant threat to food safety.

 When refrigerated at temperatures of 40°F or below, perishable foods are more microbiologically stable.
 Refrigeration temperature is a balancing act that affects food quality.
 While cooler temperatures make food more microbiologically stable, it could lead to accidental freezing or chilling injuries.
 Higher temperatures may increase water losses in some foods, thus decreasing their quality.
 In produce, for example, higher temperatures increase respiration rates, which deplete stored carbohydrates and hasten rot.
-In addition to considering the temperatures of transportation containers, loaders must determine if food pre-cooling is necessary before refrigerated transportation, particularly for perishable items, such freshly harvested produce.
+In addition to considering the temperatures of transportation containers, loaders must determine if food pre-cooling is necessary before refrigerated transportation, particularly for perishable items, such as freshly harvested produce.

 Humidity control is also important during transportation because arid conditions could cause water losses, making food vulnerable to mold and decay.
 When a container does not have temporary climate control systems that regulate relative humidity levels, a producer may need to use special packaging materials to maintain the food’s integrity.
 In marine vessels, humidity controls are essential to promoting adequate ventilation and preventing the buildup of CO2 levels as food respires in enclosed containers.

-Many food safety issues often stem from climate control problems during transportation process.
-When a container or storage area lacks adequate mechanical refrigeration, the temporary climate control systems that Polygon custom designs make it simple and convenient to adjust temperatures, humidity levels and ventilation based on the types of goods stored.
+Many food safety issues often stem from climate control problems during the transportation process.
+When a container or storage area lacks adequate mechanical refrigeration, the temporary climate control systems that Polygon custom designs make it simple and convenient to adjust temperatures, humidity levels, and ventilation based on the types of goods stored.
 The systems proactively maximize the shelf life of consumables while reducing financial losses and ensuring consumer safety.
 Talk to a specialist at Polygon today to learn more about how temporary climate control can enhance your facility’s compliance with FSMA regulations and improve the quality of its transportation services.